rackerlabs/docs-developer-blog/_posts/2015-11-06-docker-version-manager.markdown

 Now using Docker experimental
 ```

 So what are you waiting for?
-Stop juggling and start using dvm today!
+Stop juggling, and start using dvm today!
 For more information on dvm, the project is available at https://github.com/getcarina/dvm.